TopScrech/Dickpic/README.md

 3. Flagged items are shown to let you preview them and delete if needed

 ## Supported platforms
-- iOS/iPadOS 17+ (background processing API is only supported on 26+)
+- iOS/iPadOS 17+
 - macOS 14+

+Background processing API is only supported on iOS/iPadOS 26+